-Vorbitor - Intra University Best Speaker Competition
+Vorbitor-Intra University Best Speaker Competition

 "Vorbitor" is an Intra-University Best Speaker Competition organized by the Gavel Club of University of Sri Jayewardenepura.
 It provides a platform for undergraduates to showcase their talents.
 Being one of the main events conducted talents.
+Being one of the main events conducted by the Club, it

 Being one of the main events conducted talents.
-Being one of the main events conducted by the Club, it provides a platform for students within the University to showcase their talents irrespective of the year of study or the faculty, The club highly motivated and encourages undergraduates to partake in this event which provides an invaluable opportunity to improve their public speaking and communication skills.
+Being one of the main events conducted by the Club, it provides a platform for students within the University to showcase their talents irrespective of the year of study or the faculty, The club highly motivates and encourages undergraduates to partake in this event which provides an invaluable opportunity to improve their public speaking and communication skills.